MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-dataverse-table.md

     ![example to select dataflow id](media/dataflowid.png)

-    * Repeat this proces for all required fields
+    * Repeat this process for all required fields

     ![example of required fields](media/final.PNG)